-Custody gives someone the legal responsibility for the care of a child.
-In New York State, courts can issue custody orders for children under 18 years old.
-These orders decide how children will be cared for and where they will live or spend time.
-There are two parts of custody: (1) legal custody and (2) physical custody.
+Custody is the legal responsibility to care for a child.
+New York courts can make custody orders for children under 18.
+Custody orders say who will care for the children and where they will live or spend time.

-- Sole physical custody: the child lives with this parent more than 50% of the time and the other parent is given visitation with the child.
+- Sole physical custody: The child lives with one parent more than half the time.
+The child has visitation with the other parent.

-- Joint physical custody: the child lives with each parent for an equal amount of time.
+- Joint physical custody: The child lives half the time with each parent.

 Can I file for custody?

-If you are a parent filing for custody against the other parent, the court will conduct something called a “best interest analysis.”
-During this process, the court will look at many factors affecting the well-being of the child, such as each parent’s:
+If you are a parent filing for custody against the other parent, the court will decide what is in the child’s best interests.
+It will look at many things that affect the child’s well-being, such as each parent’s:

-- Any history of domestic violence between the parties, and
+- Any history of domestic violence between the partents

-- Ability to share the duties of parenting with the other parent if given joint custody of the child.
+- Ability to share parenting duties with the other parent if the court gives joint custody.

 How do I file for custody?

-- If you are filing for divorce, you can file for custody as part of the divorce proceedings.
-File in Supreme Court in the county where the child lives.
-There are filing fees in Supreme Court.
+- If you are filing for divorce, file for custody as part of your divorce case.
+File in the Supreme Court in the county where your child lives.
+You have to pay filing fees in Supreme Court.

-- If you are filing a custody petition against the other parent, it is your responsibility to serve a copy of the petition and summons on the other parent.
+- If you are a parent filing a custody petition against the other parent, you must have a copy of the petition and summons served on (given to) the other parent.

-Use the Court’s free Do-It-Yourself (DIY) custody/visitation modification petition program to you’re your court papers.
+Need help?
+The Court’s free Do-It-Yourself (DIY) custody/visitation modification petition program can help you fill out your Family Court forms.

 Some crime victims may need to change the amount of time they spend with their child.
-This may require addressing the issue officially in court through visitation.
+You may have to do this through a court order of visitation.

 What is visitation?

-If your child is in foster care but your rights as a parent have not been terminated, you also have the right to visit the child.
+If the court has not “terminated” or ended your rights as a parent, you have the right to visit your child.

 How do I file for visitation?

-If you want to be able to visit with your child, you can ask the court for visitation.
+If you want visits with your child, ask the court for visitation.
 You will need to file a petition in the Family Court in the county where your child lives.

 What are the different types of visitation?

 Supervised visitation is when the court orders that someone else be present during a visit between a parent and a child.
-These types of visitations are ordered when the court finds evidence that the child would be in danger if they are alone with the parent.
-Visits can be supervised by a family member or friend, or by staff at an agency.
+Supervised visits are ordered when the court believes the child would be in danger if left alone with the parent.

-Unsupervised visitation means that the parent can visit the child without another person being present.
+Unsupervised visitation means the parent can visit the child alone.
 Most visitations are unsupervised.

-What do I do when the other parent doesn’t follow the visitation order?
+What if the other parent doesn’t follow the visitation order?

-If you have a visitation order but the other parent is not allowing you to visit with your child, you can file a petition asking the judge to order the other parent to follow the visitation order.
+If the other parent is not following the visitation order, file a petition.
+Ask the judge to order the other parent to follow the visitation order.

 How do I change a visitation order?

-If you need to make a change to your current visitation order, you can file a petition asking the court to modify the custody and visitation order.
-You must show that there has been a substantial change in circumstance.
+If you need to change your visitation order, file a petition to ask the court.
+You must show the situation has changed in an important way.
+For example: